MicrosoftDocs/power-platform/power-virtual-agents/teams/configuration-add-skills-teams.md

 ms.collection: virtual-agent
 ---

-# Extend your bot using Bot Framework skills
+# Extend your bot using Bot Framework skills in Teams

 Power Virtual Agents enables you to extend your bot using [Bot Framework skills](/azure/bot-service/skills-conceptual?view=azure-bot-service-4.0).
 If you have already built and deployed bots in your organization (using Bot Framework SDK and pro-code tools) for specific scenarios, you can convert those bots into a skill and register that skill in a Power Virtual Agents bot.